40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 22. CVS

-At its core, Consumer Value Stores (CVS) is a specialty pharmacy chain, but it also sells an assortment of beauty, household, and health products.
+At its core, Consumer Value Stores (CVS) is a specialty pharmacy chain that sells an assortment of beauty, household, and health products.

 Interestingly, CVS bought out Target’s pharmacies.
 So, now you can actually see CVS operating inside your local Target!